How Does Def Fluid Work

 Here are some tips for refilling DEF:

 • Be familiar with the location of the DEF tank.
-Avoid confusion with the diesel fuel tank, which can lead to incorrect filling.
+Avoid confusion with the diesel fuel tank, which can lead to incorrect filling of DEF into your diesel tank.

 • Use dedicated equipment, such as a DEF nozzle, to avoid cross-contamination with diesel fuel.